Membership and Account Agreement

 20. Pledge/Statutory Lien

 Unless prohibited by law, you pledge and grant as security for all obligations you may have now or in the future, except obligations secured by your principal residence, all shares and dividends and all deposits and interest, if any, in all accounts you have with us now and in the future.
 If you pledge a specific dollar amount in your account(s) for a loan, we will freeze the funds in your account(s) to the extent of the outstanding balance of the loan or, if greater, the amount of the pledge if the loan is a revolving loan.
 Otherwise, funds in your pledged account(s) may be withdrawn unless you are in default.
+You agree we have the right to offset funds in any of your accounts against the obligation owed to us.
 Federal or state law (depending upon whether we have a federal or state charter) gives us a lien on all shares and dividends and all deposits and interest, if any, in accounts you have with us now and in the future.
 Except as limited by federal or state law, the statutory lien gives us the right to apply the balance of all your accounts to any obligation on which you are in default.
 After you are in default, we may exercise our statutory lien rights without further notice to you.

 21. Legal Process